 “There’s a lot about Mount Shasta, and volcanoes in general, that are difficult to explain,” says Andrew Calvert, scientist-in-charge at the California Volcano Observatory, “and when you’re having difficulty explaining something, you try and understand it.”
 Calvert has studied Shasta’s eruptive history since 2001.
 “It’s such a complicated and rich history,” he says, “and Shasta itself is also very visually powerful.
 These qualities build on each other to make it a profound place for a lot of people—geologists, spirituality seekers … even San Francisco tech folks, and hunters and gatherers from 10,000 years ago.
 It’s one that can have a really strong effect on your psyche.”

-The spiritual legacy goes far deeper than contemporary myths and sightings.
-For Native Americans in particular, Mount Shasta is a sacred place, straddling the territories of the Shasta, Wintu, Achumawi, Atsugewi, and Modoc tribes, which can date their lineages back to a time when eruptions actually took place there.
+The Mount Shasta spiritual legacy goes far deeper than contemporary myths and sightings.
+For Native Americans in particular, the mountain is a sacred place, straddling the territories of the Shasta, Wintu, Achumawi, Atsugewi, and Modoc tribes, which can date their lineages back to a time when eruptions actually took place there.
 (Its last eruption, says Calvert, was a little over 3,000 years ago.)

 “Shasta is where G’mokumk, the creator, resided and the original bones of the Modoc people are placed,” says Taylor Tupper, a Modoc Indian of the Klamath Tribes, raised in the Klamath Basin just north of Shasta.
 “I always bring offerings such as water or tobacco when I visit,” she says, “because I never want to come to the mountain in a bad way.”